runkids/vue-condition-watcher/README-zh_TW.md

 </template>
 ```

-When daterange or limit changed, will reset offset to 0 and only fetch data again after reset offset.
+When conditions.daterange or conditions.limit change, will reset offset to 0 and only fetch data again after reset offset.

 ## TDOD List